james-hughes1/sim_denoising/README.md

 The aim of the implementation is to explore the reproducibility of a recent piece of research published in Nature Biotechnology [[1]](#key_paper).

+## How to use

+Firstly, reproduce the python environment using

+`python -m venv SD_ENV`

+`source SD_ENV/bin/activate` (for Linux and macOS)

+`pip install --upgrade pip` (optional but recommended)

+`pip install -r requirements.txt`

+Then the training code can be run via

+`python train.py -c config.json -o model`

 ## Acknowledgements

 The source code has been adapted from earlier work that implemented the RCAN deep neural network architecture for a range of applications within fluorescence microscopy [[2]](#rcan).